 The performance of FEMSA Comercio's points of sale would be adversely affected by increases in the price of utilities on which the stores and stations depend, such as electricity.
-Electricity prices could potentially increase further as a result of inflation, shortages, interruptions in supply or other reasons, and such an increase could adversely affect the results of operations, financial condition and prospects of FEMSA Comercio's business.
+Electricity prices could potentially increase further as a result of inflation, shortages, interruptions in supply, changes in the regulatory framework or other reasons, and such an increase could adversely affect the results of operations and financial condition of FEMSA Comercio's business.